Last updated: November 10, 2021

 The rock pool in Dee Why is a family-friendly swimming pool area located at the southern end of popular Dee Why Beach.

-Do note though that both Dee Why Beach and Rockpool can get very busy, so it’s best to come early if you wish to avoid the crowds.
+Do note, though, that both Dee Why Beach and Rockpool can get very busy, so it’s best to come early if you wish to avoid the crowds.

 5. Freshwater Beach Rockpool

-The pool is a rather straightforward ocean swimming facility with eight lanes for lap swimming, amidst beautiful natural surroundings.
+The pool is a rather straightforward ocean swimming facility with eight lanes for lap swimming amidst beautiful natural surroundings.

-There is a convenient car park located next to Freshwater Rockpool, from where you can access the pool via a flight of stairs, although the pool is also accessible directly from the beach.
+There is a convenient car park next to Freshwater Rockpool, from where you can access the pool via a flight of stairs, although the pool is also accessible directly from the beach.

 6. Fairlight Rockpool